docono/CompanyBundle/README.md

 - Ukrainian (v1.0.1) thanks to Olya Batyr
 - Russian (v1.0.1) thanks to Olya Batyr

+#### new in v1.4
+- document tag adjustment for the latest Pimcore version

 #### new in v1.3
 - Pimcore 6 ready